-I’m going to paint you a picture, and I want you to really try to imagine yourself in the scene I describe.
+I’m going to paint you a picture that happened to us traveling in Iceland, and I want you to really try to imagine yourself in the scene I describe.

 The sound of a waterfall in the not-so-far distance stirs you from a deep sleep and you slowly unzip the door of your tent to get a glimpse.
 Sunshine streams in, bathing you in light and the crisp morning air makes you realize how cozy your tent is.

 You begin boiling water as you take in the views – the sun rising over lush hills that are punctuated by a towering waterfall.
 You pour the boiling water over fresh coffee grounds in your French press and close your eyes, inhaling deeply as one of your favorite scents fills the air.

 When you open your eyes you see a handful of sheep wandering right past the tent, grazing on grass.

 Can you imagine any better way to wake up?
 Me either.

 I know this sounds like a dream, but actually this was exactly what happened our second morning in Iceland.
 No joke.

 Visiting Iceland is by any definition, an adventure.
 With long stretches of road where you’re the only car in sight, waterfalls to be chased and black sand to sift through your fingers, you’re in for a trip that’ll have your heart racing and your camera lens snapping.

 We’ve already showed you that Iceland can be affordable (if you follow some of these tips!), and now we’re going to explain how you can start planning your very own journey to this wildly beautiful island in the north Atlantic.

 Okay, I’m sold.
 I can’t wait to start planning my trip to Iceland!